anutabutsko/algorithms/src/hash_table/README.md

 - `timeit`: For measuring the runtime of code segments.
 - `matplotlib`: For plotting the histogram.

-## Visual Output

-At the end of the script, a histogram will be displayed, showing the distribution of runtimes when searching the hash table for the randomly chosen keys.

 ## **Results & Discussion**

 ### **Hash Table Search Runtime Analysis**

 Using the hash table implementation that utilizes open addressing with modular arithmetic and linear probing for collision resolution, we measured the runtime of search operations for 50 randomly selected keys.
-The keys were chosen from a dataset of 1,000 distinct random 10-digit numbers.
+The keys were chosen from a dataset of 1000 distinct random 10-digit numbers.

 The histogram below provides a distribution of these runtimes: